yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 # Day 9: Phishing Vectors & Human Defenses

-Day 9 of 90 with @MyFirstHack.
-Today was phishing — the attack involved in roughly 70-90% of successful cyberattacks on earth.
+Day 9 of 90 with .
+Today was phishing — Phishing remains one of the most common ways attackers target users.

 Seeing how subtly malicious domains can mimic legitimate services by swapping out standard characters completely changes how much you can trust a URL at a glance.